 Simply Piano is an app that helps you learn to play the piano in no time in a super-fun way.
 It listens to what you play on your keyboard or a piano and follows through the learning like a teacher.
 It is based on the robot learning method that helps beginners learn to play the piano without much trouble.

 Simply Piano uses learning lessons that allow you to measure and track your progress and video lessons that help you get hold of the skill quickly.
-Simply Piano is a learning hub for anyone who wishes to polish their piano learning skills, with plenty of useful and resourceful learning content.
+This app is a learning hub for anyone who wishes to polish their piano learning skills, with plenty of useful and resourceful learning content.

 It helps the user develop good sight-reading and better finger control.
 The best thing you could achieve through this app is developing the right technique through practice.